-Oh, slide-puzzles.
-No one in the world likes you.
-No one in the world ever liked you.
-You belong at the bottom of a child’s party favor bag, there simply to add weight and anticipation with the rest of your dollar store kind like the Chinese finger trap.
-Yet, here I am, with a prototype of an NES slide-puzzle game.
-It is not a new acquisition for me; this Puzzle prototype has been sitting on the shelf untouched for years.
-Previously lost and forgotten, the pitiful thing reached out to me when I was walking by this week, and I blew off the dust.
-Gave it new life.
+And yet, here I am, with a prototype of a Nintendo Entertainment System sliding puzzle game lazily named Puzzle.
+This is not a new acquisition of mine; the prototype has been sitting on the shelf untouched for years.
+Previously lost and forgotten, the pitiful thing reached out to me when I was walking by recently, and I blew off the accumulation of dust.

 Level 1 : 1